jposada202020/CircuitPython_uplot/docs/quick_start.rst

 Plot axes are shown by default.
 To change this behaviour you would need to use the correct keyword in the `Plot.axs_params` function:

-.. py:function:: Plot.axs_params(axstype: Literal["box", "cartesian", "line"] = "box")
+.. py:function:: Plot.axs_params(axstype = "box")

-   :param axstype: Option to display the axes
+   :param axstype: Option to display the axes.
+Defaults to "box"

 Options available are:
     * box : draws a box